heritai/brandboost-content-generator/README.md

 ## ✨ The Solution

-BrandBoost is an intuitive AI-powered platform that instantly generates tailored marketing content across various channels and brand tones, powered by Mistral 7B.
+BrandBoost is an intuitive, AI-powered platform that instantly generates tailored marketing content across various channels and brand tones, powered by Mistral 7B.
 Revolutionize your content strategy with:

 -   **⚡ Instant Generation:** Create high-quality content in seconds, not hours.
 -   **🎭 Multiple Tones:** Choose from Professional, Playful, Luxury, and Casual.